tilemill-project/tilemill/_posts/docs/crashcourse/0202-01-01-introduction.md

 [Take the MapBox tour](http://www.mapbox.com/tour) to see what you can do with the toolset.
 </small>

 The crash course starts with a [general intro to TileMill and GIS](/tilemill/docs/crashcourse/tilemill-gis).
 We then focus step-by-step guide walking you though importing and styling data to designing and sharing your map on the web.
-Here are the key follow along sections:

 <div class='summary'>